Building a Custom Query Router with HAProxy

 INSERT,UPDATE, andDELETEoperations routed to the authoritative shard. - Read-Replica Nodes: Distributes

-SELECTtraffic across scaled-out replicas to offload primary I/O. - Cross-Shard Aggregator Nodes: Acts as a fallback or routing target for queries requiring federated joins or global aggregations.
+SELECTtraffic across scaled-out replicas to offload primary I/O. - Cross-Shard Aggregator Nodes: Acts as a fallback for queries requiring federated joins or global aggregations.

 HAProxy Configuration Syntax & ACL Setup